lowlydba/expressdb.io/what-is-sql-server-express.md

   * ...and so much more
 * The option to easily upgrade to a more robust version is always easily
 * With every new version, Microsoft adds more features to SQL Express that were previously unavailable
+* SQL Server Management Studio is a top of the line interface and is also free